SAFCSP-Team/dynamic-memory-project/README.md

 ### Implementation

-1. Declare a pointer of type double using (new) dynamic memory operator.
+1. Declare a pointer of type double using the (new) dynamic memory operator.
 2. Assign a value to the pointer.
 3. Print the pointer value.
 4. Delete the pointer value using the (delete) dynamic memory operator.